 Interns are assigned psychotherapy cases to be seen across the various rotations.
 These cases typically employ a psychodynamic model, and weekly supervision is provided.

-Interns also have opportunities to employ empirically supported therapies to treat patients with Post-Traumatic Stress Disorder.
+Interns will have opportunities to employ empirically supported therapies to treat patients with Post-Traumatic Stress Disorder.
 Weekly supervision is provided for these cases as well.

 Navy Leadership Seminar:

 Didactic training is offered in the form of half-day seminars and one or two-day workshops throughout the internship year.
 These didactic activities are also attended by interns from nearby programs, and by graduate students and faculty members from universities and professional schools throughout the National Capital Area.
 These events provide rich opportunities to interact with psychologists at various levels of professional development.
 Interns also attend and participate as presenters in our weekly, hour-long Grand Rounds sessions, which address a wide range of clinical and research-related topics.

 The major operational experience of the internship is a deployment, lasting approximately one week, aboard a Navy Aircraft Carrier.
 Through this training, interns experience shipboard living conditions and stresses, work in the ship’s Medical Department, interact with Sailors, and learn about the industrial and psychological demands of working and living aboard a large Navy ship.
 This deployment and training experience is supervised by the Navy Psychologist assigned to the carrier.
 A second operational experience is held at the Marine Security Group (MSG) in Quantico, Virginia.
 During this training, emphasis is placed on gaining familiarity with the organizational structure of the Marine Corps, understanding the unique stressors Marines face, and developing skills for effective assessment and consultation with Marine Corps leaders.
 When possible, interns also spend a day visiting the Navy Bureau of Medicine and Surgery (BUMED), and a day at the United States Naval Academy (USNA).
 These visits provide exposure to the unique command and training environments in the National Capital Area.